FREQUENTLY ASKED QUESTIONS

 Can I contact my youth in the field?

 Our programs are designed to focus heavily on the crew community.
-Developing the team in such abbreviated amounts of time is fostered through deliberate programming.
-By restricting interaction with outside influences, we see the experiential education benefits improve greatly, for each individual and the team as a whole.
-Emergencies are certainly an exception, and there may be times when some of the longer-term Expedition programs (4 weeks) are provided an opportunity to check in with family.
+Developing the team in such an abbreviated amount of time is fostered through deliberate programming.
+By limiting interaction, we see the experiential education benefits improve greatly for each individual and the team as a whole.
+Emergencies are certainly an exception and staff will coordinate communication.

 How should youth prepare for the Expedition?